afnanenayet/21.Days/docs/index.md

 # Features
 ## Easy sign in
-- Sign in with your Google or Facebook account

 21.Days is dedicated to making your habit-building process fun and simple.
 That's why we don't need you to create another account just for us.
+- Sign in with your Google or Facebook account
+- Use 21.Days withouth creating an account

 ## Create habits
-- Reward system based on behavior for reinforcement
-- Streaks: track how long you've been maintaining your habits

-21.Days is an application that uses behavioral analytics to intelligently deliver a mechanism that prompts the user at exactly the right time, ensuring that behaviors are solidified into real habits.
+21.Days uses behavioral analytics to intelligently construct a mechanism that prompts you at the exact right time to ensure your habit-building success.
+- Behavior-based reward system to reinforce your commitment
+- Track how long you've been completing your habits with our streaks system

 ## Make yourself accountable
+21.Days doesn't just let you check your habits off.
+You have to show 21.Days that you've done what you needed.
 - Check in requirements:
     - Set a location-based geofence so 21.Days reminds you until you're where you need to be
     - Take a photo with your tasks to give yourself a visual history
 - Intelligent notifications will use machine learning adapt to your behavior and fire at the most optimal times so you can reinforce your habits

+## Google Fit integration
+Have a fitness habit you want to form?
+21.Days makes it easy to see your exercise activities and stats through Google Fit integration.

 ## View your stats
+We believe in letting you see what you've accomplished.
+See how you're doing and get motivated!
 - See aggregate analytics of all of your habits, current and completed
 - See seprate data for each individual habit

-See how you're doing and get motivated!

-# Who are we?
+# Our team?
 - Nan Hu
 - Afnan Enayet
 - Steven Jiang
 - Chenghui Li

-# The original pitch
+# Our original pitch
-Some individuals who want to delve into the history of this venture have requested that we share a little our archives.
+Some individuals who want to delve into the history of this venture have requested that we share a little of our archives.
 Our original pitch can be found at this link:
 [Pitch slides](https://docs.google.com/presentation/d/1LqYHAFYNit3Wd_bE9uATRXGYYwExH9Xo0qOO0rtN3oY/edit#slide=id.p)

 # MVC Diagram
+Below we preseng our MVC diagram, outlining the behind-the-scenes view for 21.Days.
 ![alt text](https://raw.githubusercontent.com/afnanenayet/21.Days/master/docs/images/MVC.jpg?token=ARpKavc22tgoQx1jVjW6MulirliHG6tSks5YvZgIwA%3D%3D)

 # Work Distribution